Blogger's Wife

 Blogger's Wife is a 2017 Nollywood film produced by Seun Oloketuyi and directed by Toka McBaror.
 The movie addresses managing professional and family spaces and it stars Segun Arinze, Adejumoke Aderounmu, Deyemi Okanlawon, Ijeoma Grace Agu and Adeniyi Johnson.

 Synopsis

-The film revolves around a male blogger whose power lie in his internet-enabled laptop who had to meet the wife's expectation.
-These expectations created suspense through out the film.
+The film revolves around a male blogger whose power lies in his internet-enabled laptop who had to meet the wife's expectation.
+These expectations created suspense throughout the film.

 Premiere

-The movie was premiered 10 February 2017 and the screening was graced by notable people such as Tamara Eteimo, Feyi Akinwale, Gbenga Adeyinka, Aishat Lawal, Aderounmu Adejumoke, Adunni Ade, Deyemi Okanlawon, Funmi Awelewa and others.
+The movie was premiered 10 February 2017, and the screening was graced by notable people such as Tamara Eteimo, Feyi Akinwale, Gbenga Adeyinka, Aishat Lawal, Aderounmu Adejumoke, Adunni Ade, Deyemi Okanlawon, Funmi Awelewa and others.